creationix/bench-suite/README.markdown

 }
 ```

 The http request should have a cookie called "SESSID" or something that contains the session key "eo299pqyw9791jie7yp".
-In order to make this benchmark fair, no caching is allowed in the session or database lookups (If you use just one process, then an in-process object or table is fair game).
+In order to make this benchmark fair, no caching is allowed in the session or database lookups.
 This is to simulate requests not being the same user and session every time.
 The html template, however can be compiled and saved at startup since a site usually has a finite number of templates.

 After getting the session ID out of the cookie, the server will need to look up the session data.
 Then from that load the html template and merge it with the user's data from the database.
 The template itself can pull from the db or you can pull from the db and pass the data to the template.